ffrouin/docker/README.md

-# Docker on GNU/Linux systems
+# Docker on Ubuntu 14.04 LTS systems
-Docker contribs
+Docker GNU/Linux contribs

 ## Shipyard
 A tool to help with shipyard deployment, especially with TLS/SSL.